JeetRoy97/Bias-and-Explainability/README.md

 **4. Do you think there is any kind of bias in the system?
 Evaluate the system using 3 different evaluation metrics to see if there is any bias or not.**

-**5. (Bonus) Come up with a new evaluation metric to detect if there is a bias in the system.
+**5. (Bonus) Come up with a new evaluation metric to detect if there is a bias in the system.**

-**
-**6. If you observed any bias in the system, mitigate the bias by:
+**6. If you observed any bias in the system, mitigate the bias by:**

 **• DATA method (Pre-Processing): You may use any of the pre-processing technique to achieve your aim.**

 **• ALGORITHMIC method: You can alter loss function or use a multi tasking approach to achieve the goal.**

-=
-Results - Accuracy and Other Bias metrics
+**Results -** Accuracy and Other Bias metrics

 In coloured CIFAR images, the loss was 0.7219253182411194 with accuracy 76.57999992370605 %, however, in gray-scale images, the loss increased to